Crying (Roy Orbison song): Roy Orbison and k.d. lang version

-Orbison rerecorded the song as a duet with k.d. lang as part of the soundtrack for the motion picture Hiding Out and released it as a single in 1987.
+Orbison rerecorded the song as a duet with k.d. lang as part of the soundtrack to the motion picture Hiding Out and released it as a single in 1987.
 Their collaboration won the Grammy Award for Best Country Collaboration with Vocals.
-It reached No. 2 in Lang's native Canada but was a minor US chart hit for the pair, peaking at No. 28 on the Billboard Adult Contemporary chart and No. 42 on the Hot Country Singles chart.
-It was a more substantial hit in the United Kingdom and Ireland in 1992, reaching No. 13 on the UK Singles Chart and No. 9 on the Irish Singles Chart.
-In 1993, the song re-charted on the US Adult Contemporary chart, peaking at No. 40.
+It reached No. 2 in Lang's native Canada, and No. 28 on the Billboard Adult Contemporary chart and No. 42 on the Hot Country Singles chart in the US.
+In 1992, it reached the charts in the UK and Ireland, peaking at No. 13 on the UK Singles Chart and No. 9 on the Irish Singles Chart.
+It returned to the US Adult Contemporary chart in 1993, peaking at No. 40.